The questions most frequently asked about a visit to The Snow Centre, Hemel Hempstead.

 Upon completing your booking with The Snow Centre you will receive a booking confirmation email, which will include your booking reference number and QR code.
 Please bring your QR code with you, either on your phone or on paper, and you can check in quickly and contactlessly!

 If you have had a lesson at The Snow Centre before, please bring along your achievement card that you would have received after your previous lesson.

 We also want to ensure you're dressed for the slopes.
-Helmets are compulsory for everyone on the slopes.
-These are available to hire free of charge, or why not get your own for just £10 for juniors and £15 for adults.
-Gloves are also compulsory and can be purchased for £10 if you don't have your own - we can't hire gloves for hygiene purposes.
-We recommend wearing warm waterproof clothing and socks.
-Wear waterproof clothes if you have them, but if you don't have anything waterproof, bring a change of clothes for after your session in case you get cold and wet!
-Thick socks can be purchased for £5.
+Helmets are compulsory for everyone on the slopes and are available to hire free of charge, or why not get your own for just £25 from our Reception Desk.
+Gloves are also compulsory and can be purchased for £12 if you don't have your own - we can't hire gloves for hygiene purposes.
+We recommend wearing warm waterproof clothing or you can hire a jacket and/or trousers, just £7 for 1 item or £12 for both - our changing cubicles are now back open.
+Thick socks can also be be purchased for £6.

 Is equipment included?

-Your pass includes the hire of skis, ski boots & poles or snowboard & snowboard boots plus helmets, regardless of whether you are taking a lesson or just sliding with our lift passes.
-Gloves are compulsory and we recommend that you wear warm waterproof clothing, gloves can be purchased for £10 and socks for £5, but we regret we're unable to offer hire clothing at this time. .
+Your pass includes the hire of skis, ski boots & poles or snowboard & snowboard boots plus helmets, regardless of whether you are taking a lesson or just sliding with our Lift Passes.

 Can I stay on after my lesson?